 Before WW I, when most traces of German culture have been crushed in the english world, Hegel is said to have been the major Philosopher at Oxford and Cambridge.
-The folowing long quote from the “Hegelianism” article in the “Encyclopedia Britannica” of 1911, written by an english Hegelian, may shed some light on this time:
+The following long quote from the “Hegelianism” article in the “Encyclopedia Britannica” of 1911, written by an english Hegelian, may shed some light on this time:

 On the continent of Europe the direct influence of Hegelianism was comparatively short-lived.
 This was due among other causes to the direction of attention to the rising science of psychology, partly to the reaction against the speculative method.
 In England and Scotland it had another fate.
 Both in theory and practice it here seemed to supply precisely the counteractive to prevailing tendencies towards empiricism and individualism that was wanted.
 In this respect it stood to philosophy in somewhat the same relation that the influence of Goethe stood to literature.
 This explains the hold which it had obtained upon both English and Scottish thought soon after the middle of the 19th century.